-Plagiarism includes the copying of the language, structure, programming, computer code, ideas, and/or thoughts of another and passing off the same as one's own original work, or attempts thereof.
+• PLAGIARISM: Plagiarism includes the copying of the language, structure, programming, computer code, ideas, and/or thoughts of another and passing off the same as one's own original work, or attempts thereof.

-C. FALSIFICATION

-• Falsification includes the statement of any untruth, either verbally or in writing, with respect to any element of one's academic work, or attempts thereof.

-D. FABRICATION

-• Fabrication includes making up data and results, and recording or reporting them, or submitting fabricated documents, or attempts thereof.

-E. MULTIPLE SUBMISSION

-• Multiple submission involves the submission for credit-without authorization of the instructor receiving the work-of substantial portions of any work (including oral reports) previously submitted for credit at any academic institution, or attempts thereof.

-F. COMPLICITY

-• Complicity includes intentionally helping another to engage in an act of academic misconduct, or attempts thereof.

-G. VIOLATION OF UNIVERSITY, COLLEGE, DEPARTMENTAL, PROGRAM, COURSE, OR FACULTY RULES

-• The violation of any University, College, Departmental, Program, Course, or Faculty Rules relating to academic matters that may lead to an unfair academic advantage by the student violating the rule(s).
+- FALSIFICATION: Falsification includes the statement of any untruth, either verbally or in writing, with respect to any element of one's academic work, or attempts thereof. - FABRICATION: Fabrication includes making up data and results, and recording or reporting them, or submitting fabricated documents, or attempts thereof. - MULTIPLE SUBMISSION: Multiple submission involves the submission for credit without authorization from the instructor receiving the work of substantial portions of any work (including oral reports) previously submitted for credit at any academic institution of attempts thereof. - COMPLICITY: Complicity includes intentionally helping another to engage in an act of academic misconduct, or attempts thereof. - VIOLATION OF UNIVERSITY, COLLEGE, DEPARTMENTAL, PROGRAM, COURSE, OR FACULTY RULES: The violation of any University, College, Departmental, Program, Course, or Faculty Rules relating to academic matters that may lead to an unfair academic advantage by the student violating the rule(s).